June 20-29th 2022 (camping)

 - individual food and drink expenses

-- servicing expenses by third parties
+- expenses for servicing done by third parties

 - individual accomodation expenses before and after the tour (on your way to Serbia and back)